How to Enable Intel Virtualization Technology on Desktop & Laptop PCs

 How to Check Processor VT-x Using Intel Processor Identification Utility

-Also, if you have an AMD processor, download the related program from here and check the processor virtualization component.
+Additionally, if you have an AMD processor, download the relevant program from this link and review the processor’s features.

 Intel Processor Identification Utility